 This emphasizes that great cooperation across the board is a prerequisite for great microservices.
 How can you have good communication between microservices when it is lacking between people?

 Microservices as a trend bring a lot of change to the daily lives of software developers!
 Skills that were considered niche/special until recent, became an expectation and a requirement.
-There is new way of working- Devops; that is likely to cause even greater shakeup in the way we see developers job than Agile did!
-I think this is the time of great opportunity for all of us, members of software development community to learn much more and be more effective than ever!
-Don’t be afraid of this change- be excited!Did you enjoy the post?
-Leave a comment and follow me on twitter for more news and articles.
+There is a new way of working- DevOps; that is likely to cause an even greater shakeup in the way we see developers job than Agile did!
+I think this is the time of great opportunity for all of us, members of the software development community to learn much more and be more effective than ever!
+Don’t be afraid of this change- be excited!Learn something new with the best programming courses available - sign up for a free trial with Pluralsight